727800350/note/cs/unix_network_programming.md

 Unix network Programming note

-Aggregated List of Libraries

-- Boost.Asio is really good, though the documentation is scarce.
-- ZeroMQ (C++)
-- libevent

 # TCP
 Note that TCP does not guarantee that the data will be received by the other endpoint, as this is impossible.
 It delivers data to the other endpoint if possible, and notifies the user (by giving up on retransmissions and breaking the connection) if it is not possible.
 Therefore, TCP cannot be described as a 100% reliable protocol; it provides **reliable delivery of data or reliable notification of failure.**